Ultrastrong coupling regimes of light-matter interaction: Experiments in the USC and DSC regimes

-More recently, through optimization of both electronic and photonic components of a 2DEG-metamaterial system, Bayer and coworkers~\cite{BayeretAl17NL} have significantly boosted the light-matter coupling strength, entering the DSC regime.
-By tailoring the shape of the vacuum mode in the cavity, they achieved $g/\omega_0 = 1.43$.
-This achievement opens up possibilities of studying vacuum radiation with cutting-edge THz quantum detection techniques~\cite{RieketAl15Science,Benea-ChelmusetAl16PRA,RieketAl17Nature}.
-Keller \textit{et al}.\ probed USC at 300 GHz to less than 100 electrons located in the last occupied Landau level of a high mobility two-dimensional electron gas \cite{KelleretAl17NL}.
-By using hybrid dipole antenna-split ring resonator-based cavities with extremely small effective mode volumes and surfaces they achieved a normalized coupling ratio of $g/\omega_c = 0.36$.
+More recently, through optimization of both electronic and photonic components of a 2DEG-metamaterial system, \cite{BayeretAl17NL} have significantly boosted the light-matter coupling strength, entering the DSC regime.
+By tailoring the shape of the vacuum mode in the cavity, they achieved a remarkable $g/\omega = 1.43$, the highest result reported to date for semiconductor QWs.
+This achievement opens up the possibilities of studying vacuum radiation with cutting-edge THz quantum detection techniques~\cite{RieketAl15Science,Benea-ChelmusetAl16PRA,RieketAl17Nature}. \cite{KelleretAl17NL} probed USC at 300 GHz to less than 100 electrons located in the last occupied Landau level of a high-mobility two-dimensional electron gas.
+By using hybrid dipole antenna-split ring resonator-based cavities with extremely small effective mode volumes and surfaces they achieved a normalized coupling ratio of $g/\omega = 0.36$.
 Effects of the extremely reduced cavity dimensions were observed as the light-matter coupled system resulted better described by an effective mass heavier than the uncoupled one.

-In later work, Keller \textit{et al}.\ studied the USC of the CR of a 2D {\em hole} gas in a strained germanium QW with THz metasurface cavity photons~\cite{KelleretAl17arXiv}.
+In later work, \cite{KelleretAl17arXiv} studied the USC of the CR of a 2D hole gas in a strained germanium QW with THz metasurface cavity photons.
 They observed a mode softening of the polariton branches, deviating from the Hopfield model successfully used in studies of GaAs QWs~\cite{HagenmulleretAl10PRB,ScalarietAl12Science}.
 At the largest coupling strength, the lower polariton branch was observed to move toward zero frequency, raising the exciting perspective of the Dicke superradiant phase transition in equilibrium~\cite{HeppLieb73AP,WangHioe73PRA}.
-The authors modeled this behavior by effectively reducing the importance of the $A^2$ term in the Hamiltonian through dipole-dipole interactions, which they attributed to the large carrier density combined with strong strain-induced nonparabolicity that invalidates Kohn's theorem~\cite{Kohn61PR}.
+They modeled this behavior by effectively reducing the magnitude of the $A^2$ term in the Hamiltonian.
+The 2D hole gas exhibits heavy nonparabolicity, strain, and spin-orbit interaction, features differing from the standard GaAs QWs; however, theoretical modeling of the observed deviation remains an open quest.